frconor-ebook/meditations/_posts/2025-05-01-the-multiplication-of-the-loaves-and-fish.md

 "When they had their fill, he said to the disciples, 'Gather the fragments left over, so that nothing will be wasted'" (John 6:12).

 There\'s an end part to this great event.
 It\'s environmentally friendly.
-Our Lord is aware, has eco-sensitivity: "Gather up all the pieces."
+Our Lord is aware.
+He has eco-sensitivity: "Gather up all the pieces."

 But that\'s going to also put a different light on the whole miracle.
 "So they collected them and they filled twelve wicker baskets with fragments from the five barley loaves that had been more than they could eat" (John 6:13).